amplitude/amplitude-docs/content/collections/experiment-results/en/experiment-results-use-formula-metrics.md

 * **Event:** Refers to the event you're interested in.
 This must be a letter corresponding to an event in the Events Module.

-Returns the total number of times the event was triggered.
+Returns the total number of times users triggered the event.

 **PROPSUM:**